Affiliate comparison · Updated July 2026

 | Both, combined | $1,350 | Up to $540 | Up to $6,480 |

-On identical futures fees the futures rebate is the same — the 30% futures ceiling matches.
-The headline gap only shows up on spot, where OKX's 50% can beat Binance's ~41%.
+On futures the two published figures land in the same place — 30% either way.
+The visible difference is on spot, and it runs the opposite way to the marketing: Binance publishes a spot-specific affiliate band of 41–50%, while OKX applies its single 30% default to spot just as it does to everything else.
 The bigger lever for most people isn't the exchange at all: it's binding both accounts correctly and not leaving either rebate on the table.
 Running both is the highest-paying option.

 So which should you pick?